BlueChili/riak-docs-fork/README.md

     cd basho_docs
     ```

-1. Build the Docker image:

-    ```
-    ./docker/docker-build-image.titokyo.sh
-    ```

-1. Run the docker image as a local server to test it all works:
+1. Build & Run the docker image as a local server to test it all works:

     ```
     docker-compose -f ./docker/docker-compose.localhost-preview.yaml up riakdocs